Sienci-Labs/Resources/ncfs-dust-collection/ncfs-dust-collection.md

 - **Power and Filtration**: Dust collectors focus on high airflow (CFM), typically ranging from 400-1,000 CFM or higher.
 They use large collection bags or drums and are often equipped with filters that capture dust down to 1-5 microns, though some higher-end units have finer filtration or HEPA options.
 - **Airflow (CFM)**: With significantly higher CFM, dust collectors are capable of handling the dust output from larger machines, like table saws, planers, and jointers, where a high volume of air is needed to capture dust at the source.
 - **Stationary Setup**: Dust collectors are usually larger and stationary or semi-stationary units.
 They often involve ductwork to connect multiple tools, providing centralized dust management in the shop.
-- **Best Use**: Ideal for large CNC machines like the 30X48 or AltMill, woodworking shops with larger power tools, capturing high volumes of sawdust and debris from continuous operation.
+- **Best Use**: Ideal for large CNC machines like the 48X30 LongMill or AltMill, woodworking shops with larger power tools, capturing high volumes of sawdust and debris from continuous operation.

 | **Model**              | **Description**                                              | **Link**                                                                                               |
 |-------------------------|--------------------------------------------------------------|--------------------------------------------------------------------------------------------------------|